MouseBiteLabs/Super-Game-Boy-Plus/README.md

 Please note that if you want to add the link port, you *must* be using one of the clock options that fix the frequency (this also includes the overclocking option with the ATTINY85, as that defaults to 4.194 MHz).
 The link port *will not work* if your clock speed is the incorrect 4.295 MHz provided by the SNES.

+Pin strip housing is approximately 1.6mm thick - use link port adapter pcb as an offset for mounting

 ### Step 4: Adding the Game Boy Components

 ## Game Controls